-As of January 1, 2013, Encana will be required to adopt IFRS 9, "Financial Instruments", which is the result of the first phase of the IASB's project to replace IAS 39, "Financial Instruments: Recognition and Measurement".
-The new standard replaces the current multiple classification and measurement models for financial assets and liabilities with a single model that has only two classification categories: amortized cost and fair value.
-The adoption of this standard should not have a material impact on Encana's Consolidated Financial Statements.
+As of January 1, 2013, Encana will be required to adopt the following standards and amendments as issued by the IASB, which should not have a material impact on the Company's Consolidated Financial Statements.

+- IFRS 9, "Financial Instruments", which is the result of the first phase of the IASB's project to replace IAS 39, "Financial Instruments: Recognition and Measurement".
+The new standard replaces the current multiple classification and measurement models for financial assets and liabilities with a single model that has only two classification categories: amortized cost and fair value. - IFRS 10, "Consolidated Financial Statements", which is the result of the IASB's project to replace Standing Interpretations Committee 12, "Consolidation Special Purpose Entities" and the consolidation requirements of IAS 27, "Consolidated and Separate Financial Statements".
+The new standard eliminates the current risk and rewards approach and establishes control as the single basis for determining the consolidation of an entity. - IFRS 12, "Disclosure of Interests in Other Entities", which outlines the required disclosures for interests in subsidiaries and joint arrangements.
+The new disclosures require information that will assist financial statement users to evaluate the nature, risks and financial effects associated with an entity's interests in subsidiaries and joint arrangements.